wpots/spotify-voting-playlist/README.md

 # Spotify Voting Playlist

 Collaborate with musicians on repertoire.
-A Contextual Spotify playlist
+A contextual Spotify playlist

 ## Features